TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/heltec-ab01/_index.md

 {{< figure src="manual-register.png" alt="Settings for manual registration" >}}

-## Configuring the code
+## Configuring the Device

-Our device is registered with {{% tts %}}, but it still needs the correct info in order to connect.
+The device is now registered with {{% tts %}}, but it still needs lacks the AppKey info in order to connect.

 Go back to your code, and at the top you should see these lines:

 ```cpp
 /* OTAA para*/
 uint8_t devEui[] = { 0x22, 0x32, 0x33, 0x00, 0x00, 0x88, 0x88, 0x02 };